diksipav/diksipav/public/content/cover-letter.md

 - I researched [Diesel](https://github.com/diesel-rs/diesel) for a few days.
 This is an ORM and Query Builder for Rust.
 - I also researched [rustfs](https://github.com/rustfs/rustfs) – a high-performance distributed object storage.

-At the moment, I’m focusing on data structures and algorithms, as I need to prepare for an upcoming interview.
+At the moment, I decided to spend some time on data structures and algorithms, this is my [LeetCode profile](https://leetcode.com/u/DijanaPavlovic/).

+I’m also going through a breakup and I’ve been spending some time healing.

 ## Why Rust & Systems Work